min2ha/ukwa-site/content/target/67146/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Overview of the debate on Parliament's vote on the Withdrawal Agreement negotiated between the UK and the EU

 On 11 June 2018 there was a debate on e-petition 205169 relating to Parliament’s vote on the deal for the UK’s exit from the EU.
 The debate took place in Westminster Hall at 4:30pm.
 The Member opening the debate was Liz Twist MP.